tevisgehr/Sudoku_Solver_Project/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: This was done very easily by adding the diagonals to the list of units.
-Once this was done. the rest of the functions worked the same because they iterate over all of the units in the same way.
+Once this was done the rest of the functions worked the same because they iterate over all of the units in the same way.